Follow the below steps for Google Sites to Microsoft 365 (SharePoint – Teams) Migration. If you wish to use the new platform, please contact us.

 The product uses the Google Drive APIs and native https calls to read the source and a mix of Graph APIs and CSOM calls to push the data to the target.

-Migration from G Suite requires to set up an OAuth authentication with appropriate permissions.
+Migration from Google Workspace requires to set up OAuth authentications with appropriate permissions.

 2.2.
 Mapping Table

-In Google Sites, there are permissions and metadata (createdby, modifiedby, etc.) that contain email addresses.
+In Microsoft SharePoint, there are permissions and metadata (createdby, modifiedby, etc.) that contain email addresses.
 During the migration, these addresses must be converted into target accounts.

 To achieve this, Cloudiway uses a mapping table to perform the conversion.